captainys/public/src/FM7/util/D77ToRS232C/readme_e.txt

 Once it is done, insert a raw 3.5inch 2D or 2DD (they are really the same thing) disk in Drive 1, and press key.
 The bootable utility disk will be created.

 Then, move the disk to Drive 0 and reset.
 You'll boot into Disk BASIC (F-BASIC with disk extension.)

+[Usage]
+Once you create a bootable utility disk, it is easy to burn a D77 image to an actual disk.

+(1) Connect your FM-7/77 and a PC with a RS232C (serial) cross cable Just same as I described in Salmon or Ikura Problem section.

+(2) Start the server
+On Windows PC, start a server like:

+    d77server.exe diskimage.d77 0

+Replace "0" with the com-port number.

+If you are dealing with a multi-disk D77 file, start like:

+    d77server.exe diskimage.d77@1 0

+The number following @ is a zero-based index to your disk in the file.

+You can add following options:

+-fbasic
+Burn a F-BASIC disk.
+The program identifies unused tracks and will not send sector dump of such tracks.

+-noquit
+If you want to burn multiple disks from a same image, add this option, and the server will not quit after transmitting a disk image.

+-renumfx
+Software titles for FM-7/77 series computer very often used a sector number 0xF5, 0xF6, or 0xF7 since its floppy-disk controller could not create such sector numbers with a normal procedure.
+The client program cannot either.
+In that situation if this option is specified, the server converts F5, F6, and F7 sectors into E5, E6, and E7 sectors respectively.

+-deldupsec
+Apparently DITT.EXE and NDITT.EXE often create duplicate sectors with the same content, which will be a problem when writing to an actual disk.
+This option will check and remove such duplicate sectors before sending image to the client.

+-h, -help, -?
+Show help.

+(3) Start the client
+On FM-7/77 computer, boot from the utility disk, and type:

+    CLEAR ,&H17FF
+    LOADM "D7CLIENT",,R

+to start the client.
+By default, the disk will be written to Drive 1.
+If you need to write to Drive 0 for some reason,
+    CLEAR ,&H17FF
+    LOADM "D7CLIENT"
+    POKE &H1802,0
+    EXEC

+type those four lines.

+If the disk is free of copy protection, you should be able to run the software title on the actual FM-7/77.